My Journey into Psychotherapy

 My lifelong involvement in psychotherapy and personal development began in my teenage years—perhaps even earlier.
-My father often recalls being taken aback by the questions I would ask as a child about life, human nature, and existence.
+My father often recalled being taken aback by the questions I would ask as a child about life, human nature, and existence.

 Because of this naturally enquiring mind and a deep interest in people, I gradually became someone others turned to.
 Friends, family members, peers—and at times even strangers—felt able to open up to me, finding support, empathy, and, frequently, new perspectives.
 I took this role seriously.
 From early on, I felt a strong commitment to helping people face and navigate the challenges of existence.

 Alongside this was an equally strong drive to understand: to explore people’s inner worlds, their relationship with life, what shaped them, what troubled them, and why—both individually and collectively.
+This concern with both the individual and the collective has remained central to my work.
+It is one of the reasons why my approach to psychotherapy has never been limited to the inner life of the individual alone, but has always involved the broader structures—relational, social, cultural, civilisational and existential—within which human experience takes shape.

 At college, I developed a close relationship with my philosophy teacher, who was also a part-time psychotherapist.
 Around the age of 17, I began reading Freud and other foundational texts in psychology—a pursuit that has never ceased.